top of page

 1) Title Guidance by Background and Responsibility

-NanoTRIZ assigns project leadership titles primarily based on scope of responsibility within a NanoTRIZ project, including:
+NanoTRIZ assigns project leadership titles primarily on the basis of role scope and governance responsibility within a specific project.
+Relevant factors may include:

 • scientific ownership and decision authority,

-• leadership intensity (time commitment, team oversight, and quality control).
+• leadership intensity, including time commitment, team oversight, and quality control.

-• Senior academics (e.g., Associate/Full Professors, senior independent researchers) are commonly appointed as Project Principal Investigators when they assume final scientific responsibility for a defined project stream.
+• Senior academics, established independent researchers, and comparable experts may be appointed as Project Principal Investigators where they assume final scientific responsibility for a defined project stream.

-• Strong postdoctoral-level researchers and experienced practitioners are commonly appointed as Scientific Leads when they manage daily scientific execution and enforce methodological standards.
+• Strong postdoctoral-level researchers, experienced practitioners, and technically capable specialists may be appointed as Scientific Leads where they manage day-to-day scientific execution and enforce methodological standards.

-• Experienced independent experts may be appointed as Senior Scholars (Affiliate) when they primarily provide high-level critique, advisory input, and peer review without daily workflow management.
+• Highly experienced independent experts may be appointed as Senior Scholars (Affiliate) where they primarily provide strategic critique, peer review, and high-level advisory input without direct day-to-day workflow management.

-• Any individual may be appointed as Co-PI, Scientific Lead, or Project Lead depending on project scope, expected autonomy, and performance.
+• Depending on project scope, autonomy, and demonstrated performance, an individual may also be appointed as Co-PI, Scientific Lead, or Project Lead.

-Note: NanoTRIZ may appoint any title based on demonstrated capability, project needs, and governance requirements.
-Titles are not awarded solely based on external academic rank, job title, or institutional affiliation.
+Important note: NanoTRIZ assigns titles based on demonstrated capability, project needs, and governance requirements.
+Titles are not granted solely on the basis of external academic rank, job title, or institutional affiliation.

 2) Role Definitions (Function-Based Titles)

-These titles describe the function performed within a NanoTRIZ project.
-They are not university ranks, and they do not imply employment, faculty status, or accredited supervision.
+These titles describe functions performed within NanoTRIZ projects.
+They are internal project-governance designations.
+They are not university ranks and do not imply employment, faculty status, accredited supervision, or academic tenure.

 Principal Investigator (PI) / Project Principal Investigator

-A Project Principal Investigator (PI) is appointed to assume ultimate scientific responsibility for a defined NanoTRIZ project stream.
-The PI:
+A Project Principal Investigator is appointed to assume ultimate scientific responsibility for a defined NanoTRIZ project stream.
+The PI typically:

 • sets scientific direction and defines project scope and objectives,

-• defines acceptance criteria for deliverables and scientific standards,
+• defines quality standards and acceptance criteria for major deliverables,

-• provides final scientific sign-off on major outputs (e.g., reports, white papers, manuscripts, released frameworks),
+• provides final scientific sign-off on major outputs such as reports, white papers, manuscripts, frameworks, or structured research deliverables,

-• ensures that project work meets NanoTRIZ quality and integrity requirements.
+• ensures that project work meets NanoTRIZ standards for scientific quality, rigor, and integrity.

-The PI role is a governance designation that creates clear accountability for scientific integrity and deliverable quality within NanoTRIZ.
+The PI role is a governance designation intended to create clear accountability for scientific integrity and deliverable quality within NanoTRIZ.

 Co-Principal Investigator (Co-PI)

-A Co-PI shares PI-level responsibility for a project stream, or leads a major sub-stream under PI governance.
-A Co-PI:
+A Co-PI shares PI-level responsibility for a project stream, or leads a substantial sub-stream under PI governance.
+A Co-PI may:

-• supports continuity of leadership, peer review, and quality control.
+• support continuity of leadership, peer review, and quality assurance.

-Co-PI authority must be defined per project (scope, approval boundaries, and sign-off responsibilities).
+The authority of a Co-PI must be defined for each project, including scope, approval boundaries, and sign-off responsibilities.

 Scientific Lead

-A Scientific Lead manages day-to-day scientific execution and ensures methodological rigor in practice.
-A Scientific Lead:
+A Scientific Lead manages day-to-day scientific execution and helps ensure methodological rigor in practice.
+A Scientific Lead typically:

-• mentors and guides junior contributors on methods and quality expectations,
+• mentors junior contributors on methods, workflows, and quality expectations,

-• reviews intermediate outputs and ensures they meet methodological requirements,
+• reviews intermediate outputs and checks them against methodological requirements,

-• typically reports to the PI/Co-PI for final scientific sign-off (unless the project plan grants direct sign-off authority).
+• usually reports to the PI or Co-PI for final scientific approval, unless direct sign-off authority is assigned in the project plan.

 Scientific Leads are often the operational scientific drivers of a project.